 With the official recognition of the holiday, however, florists, card companies and other merchants began jumping on the bandwagon.
-Jarvis became more and more enraged as she watched Mother’s Day drift further and further away from her original idea.
-And nothing upset her more than the growth in popularity of the printed Mother’s Day card.
+Jarvis grew enraged as she watched Mother’s Day drift further and further away from her original idea.
+Nothing upset her more than the printed Mother’s Day card.
 She wrote,

 A printed card means nothing except that you are too lazy to write to the woman who has done more for you than anyone in the world.